The Tuscan History of Opera

 Little of the above information is based on my own personal experience.
 Although I’ve always been a fan of live music and theater, I only recently took in my first opera.
 My TTG co-founder Brandy and her family invited my family to join them at the San Francisco opera house for Verdi’s La Traviata (the one about the tubercular courtesan).
 From the moment we entered that incredible building, I knew this would be good.

 Goosebumps and tears figured prominently in my La Traviata experience.
 The sets and costumes were spectacular.
 The voices, rising and falling with the orchestra, pierced straight to my heart.
 The narrative, though performed in Italian, was easy to follow, with helpful subtitles floating high above the stage.
 No one in the audience missed a moment, and there were moments when we held our collective breath as the drama and the tragedy washed over us.
-The experience was simply beautiful, and I know it be my first but not my last opera.
+The experience was simply beautiful, and I know it will be my first but not my last opera.